 Ayn Devera, MS, MSW, ASW

 I am a Movement Educator, Holistic Health Practitioner, and Personal Development Coach specializing in a variety of somatic methods that improve breath and posture.
 Over the past 18 years, I have developed a keen eye for movement imbalances, particularly spinal deviations, including scoliosis.
 I teach lifestyle habits for vitality and longevity, and help people cultivate abundant health by tapping into their inner wisdom.
 By helping my clients reestablish their intuitive form and posture, daily movement patterns- sitting, standing, walking, and exercising are improved.
 I received my M.S. in Human Nutrition (magna cum laude) from the University of Bridgeport and am a movement educator grounded in physical therapy, Pilates, the science of fascia, and Ashtanga yoga principles.
 My Pilates training techniques incorporate the essential components of Contrology, the method developed by Joseph Pilates and fine-tuned by Romana Kryzanowska, Ron Fletcher, and Rael Isacowitz (among others), now simply termed "Pilates."
-I truly fell in love with Pilates when I combined it with myofascial release (MFR), and vice versa.
+I truly fell in love with Pilates when I combined it with myofascial release (MFR), which I began practicing in 2007.
 Early myofascial and movement influences in my life include John F. Barnes, Tom Meyers, Gil Hedley, Yamuna Zake, and Katy Bowman.

 I became a personal fitness trainer through the National Academy of Sports Medicine in 2007 and was selected to teach Pilates exercise for Bally Total Fitness, training with elite Polestar instructors, to acquire an understanding of these new movement skills.
 I pursued further body movement education from Simone Schmidt, former ballerina, celebrity fitness trainer, and owner of Roxbury Pilates Spa/ Beverly Hills where she helped sculpt stars into tip-top Pilates shape, including Madonna (those arms!).
 Her style of teaching was influenced by Stott Pilates and chiropractic medicine.